 When passing under the bridge keep well into the left away from the weir.
 Move slightly to the right to pass the right hand side of the white posts, do not move too far right.
-The portage is on the left on the piece of land jutting out just before the lock gates Portage the left hand side of the lock onto a ramp leading to a floating pontoon.
+The portage is on the left on the piece of land jutting out just before the lock gates.